grammyjs/website/site/docs/hosting/heroku.md

 });
 ```

-Let's take a look at our code above:
+Let’s take a look at our code above:

 - `process.env`: Remember, NEVER store credentials in our code!
   For creating [Environment Variables in Heroku](https://www.freecodecamp.org/news/using-environment-variables-the-right-way/), head over to [this guide](https://devcenter.heroku.com/articles/config-vars).